Code-Institute-Submissions/mehatabpathan-Portfolio1/readme.md

 ### Imagery

 All pictures have permission to be used and are owned by myself.
 I have obtained all rights to the photos and do not need permission from the photographers and media.
-The imagery will be images of the performer in different scenarios so potential clients can get a good sense of picturing the performer at their own event.

 ### Wireframes